 "It is our way of taking a sad song and making it better," said Ono.

-Originally, the concept called for every nation donate a remembrance to Strawberry Fields.
+Initially, the concept called for every nation to donate a remembrance to Strawberry Fields.
 Soon, Ms. Ono and the New York City Parks and Recreation Commission found themselves dealing with trees that couldn't grow in a northern climate.

 There was one notable exception to the list of participating countries - the United States.
 Sadly, President Reagan White House never acknowledged the request.